popphp/pop-acl/README.md

 var_dump($acl->isAllowed($editor, $page, 'add')); // bool(true)
 ```

-Both result in `true`, as there is no explicit rule preventing the editor from adding a page.
+Both evaluations result in `true`, as there is no explicit rule preventing the editor from adding a page.
 In order to prevent the editor from adding a page, you would either have to set a deny rule:

 ```php